 Length: 3 miles

 The South Downs National Park is rich in landscape, culture and wildlife.
-This walk has some stiles and steep hills.
+This walk starts at the bus stop in Buriton and contains some stiles and steep hills.
+Walk time is approximately 1.5 - 2 hours.

-This walk through the Chilterns Area of Outstanding Beauty has fantastic views across the hills and vales.
+This southern circular walk through the Chilterns Area of Outstanding Beauty has fantastic views across the hills and vales.
+It starts and finishes at Pulpit Hill near Monks Risborough.
+Walk time is approximately 2 hours.

 Length: 4 (or 4.5) miles